-Every objection to claim must include a copy of the proof of claim to which it objects as an exhibit.
+Every objection to claim must include, as an exhibit, a copy of the proof of claim to which it objects.

-(b) Objections to Claims in Chapter 11 Cases.
+(b) Objections to Claims in Non-Subchapter V Chapter 11 Cases.

-Objections to claims in a chapter 11 case must be filed and served prior to the hearing held to consider and approve a disclosure statement, unless the Court orders otherwise.
+Except with respect to subchapter V cases, objections to claims in chapter 11 cases must be filed and served prior to the hearing held to consider and approve a disclosure statement, unless the Court orders otherwise.